roman-milk/roman-milk.github.io/nude-with-mum-in-the-sun.md

  'Stop it, Mum.
 I'm getting hard.'

  Margot laughed and walked on, leading her son by the hand.
 'I've got an idea,' she said suddenly.
 With a nod of her head she indicated the sand dunes.
 'Let's go into the dunes.
 We can make love out in the open.'
-Report_Story #2